-The Korean Peninsula may be most famous for their hostile border, but South Korea is its main star.
-Unlike the hermit nation to the north, South Korea is a complex blend of quaint country sides, ancient Buddhist temples, remarkable landscapes, and ultra-modern cities.
+The Korean Peninsula may be most famous for its hostile border, though South Korea is its main star.
+Unlike the hermit nation to the north, South Korea is a complex blend of quaint countrysides, ancient Buddhist temples, remarkable landscapes, and ultra-modern cities.

 The country is filled with thrilling and unique experiences, which makes it a great destination for adventure seekers.
 A long history has helped shaped this country and its people to become one of Asia’s powerhouses with innovation and technology coming together to build the future.
 With a population of 51.47 million people, all are eager to welcome visitors into their borders.